Julierv/Racket-Compiler/README.md

 ## Racket Compiler

-This repository contains a simple compiler and for a custom programming language implemented in Racket for the semester project of my design and implementation of Programming Languages course CMSC430.
-The compiler attemps to imitate the Racket compiler almost identically with some modifications like adding recursion to let in let-rec, all implemented in assembly x86.
-My roll in the project was implementing the Parsing, Checking, and Generating the code into asembly x86, the link files were probided by the course instructor.
+This repository contains a simple compiler for a custom programming language implemented in Racket.
+It was developed as the semester project for my Design and Implementation of Programming Languages course (CMSC430).
+The compiler attempts to closely mimic the behavior of the Racket compiler, with certain modifications such as adding recursion to `let` in `let-rec`.
+The entire implementation is in assembly x86.
+My roll in the project involved implementing the Parsing, Checking, and Code Generation phases, with the necessary link files provided by the course instructor.

 - [Examples](#examples)
 - [Abstract Syntax Tree (AST) Configuration](#abstract-syntax-tree-ast-configuration)